moodysalem/react-sync/README.md

 ## Suggested Architecture
-You should define ReactSync wrappers with URLs and dataNames in a separate file.
-You can use [react-default-props](https://www.npmjs.com/package/react-default-props) to easily create new components from ReactSync with default URLs, e.g. a component used for fetching and manipulating posts, or a component for fetching data on a specific user.
+You can use [react-default-props](https://www.npmjs.com/package/react-default-props) to easily create new components from ReactSync with defaults depending on the API you're accessing.

+For data caching, you'll likely want to use [Service Workers](https://jakearchibald.github.io/isserviceworkerready/).